Chart Color Schemes

 Willow Vale - Pimpama (West) hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Willow Vale - Pimpama (West) has a median age of 29, which is younger than Rest of Qld's figure of 41 and Australia's figure of 38 years.
-Compared to Rest of Qld, Willow Vale - Pimpama (West) has a higher percentage of residents aged 25-34, at 20.8%, but fewer residents aged 65-74, at 4.5%.
-This 25-34 concentration is higher than the national figure of 14.5%.
-Between the 2021 Census and now, the population aged 35 to 44 has grown from 14.7% to 16.4%, while the population aged 5 to 14 has declined from 15.7% to 14.0%.
-Population forecasts for Willow Vale - Pimpama (West) indicate significant demographic changes by 2041, with the 25-34 cohort projected to grow by 44%, adding 777 residents to reach a total of 2,535 in this age group.
+Willow Vale - Pimpama (West) has a median age of 29, which is younger than Rest of Qld's figure of 41 and Australia's national average of 38 years.
+Compared to Rest of Qld, Willow Vale - Pimpama (West) has a higher proportion of residents aged 25-34 (20.8%) but fewer residents aged 65-74 (4.5%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of residents aged 35 to 44 has increased from 14.7% to 16.4%, while the proportion of those aged 5 to 14 has decreased from 15.7% to 14.0%.
+By 2041, population forecasts indicate significant demographic changes for Willow Vale - Pimpama (West), with the strongest projected growth in the 25 to 34 age group, which is expected to grow by 44%, adding 777 residents to reach a total of 2,535.